The Art of Interviewing

 Again: this is hard and it takes a lot of practice to do well, just like dancing.
 But taking shortcuts will just lead to lots of false positives or negatives.
 Tech companies love to industrialize the process and create complex questions with “objective” answers and rubrics that tally up those answers into a simple pass/fail exam and then also point to that process when talking about fairness.
 But in truth, there’s nothing fair about standardized tests — which is why higher education is finally moving away from the SATs.

 They add a veneer of objectivity on top an industrialized process that answers not so much what a person understands, but what they’ve been exposed to and what they can quickly recall in a stressful situation.
-It’s like being tested for ticking time bomb diffusal for a job making watches.
-And the opportunities for subjectivity still abound: from how comfortable or nervous the candidate is, to how many hints they’re given, to how much sleep they got the night before, to whether they’ve seen a similar question recently, and to the leniency of the proctor.
+It’s like being tested on “ticking time bomb diffusal” for a job making watches.
+And the opportunities for subjectivity still abound: from how comfortable or nervous the candidate is, to how many hints they’re given, to how much sleep they’ve gotten the night before, to whether they’ve seen a similar question recently, and to the leniency of the proctor.

 What sets Oxford and Cambridge apart from most other universities is that they use the Tutorial System, in which students learn the subject matter in whatever way makes sense, meet in very small groups with a tutor and have a discussion — in which it will become readily apparent how well they understand the subject.